epasveer/seer/src/resources/help/OldStructVisualizer.md

-## Struct Visualizer
+## OldStruct Visualizer

 ### Introduction

 The Struct Visualizer shows the contents of C/C++ structs and classes in a tree view.
+This is the old implementation.
+The new implementation has features this old one doesn't.

-For each variable of the struct, Seer shows these three columns:
+For each variable of the struct, Seer shows these two columns:

 * Variable name
 * Value
-* Datatype

 *Variable name* is the name of the variable, at that point in the stuct hiearchy.
 *Value* is the value of the variable, presented in the best way possible by gdb.
-*Datatype* is the variables datatype (basic type, class, or struct).
-If the variable is a pointer, a '*' is shown at the end of the datatype.

-A variable of the struct that has a value of '{...}' means it has subvalues (ie: is nested) and can be expanded.
-There will be a visual icon (like a '+') to show the tree can be expanded at that level.

-gdb has the notion of virtual levels for structs and classes.

-* public
-* protected
-* private

-These indicate where the variables reside in scope withing the struct or class.
-All struct variables will have a scope of 'public'.
-Classes will have the appropriate scope as they are defined in the class header file.
-These virtual levels are easy to see in the tree as they have no value or type.
+This version of the Struct Visualizer expands to all levels when the variable is first entered.
+After that, levels can be collapsed or expanded again.

+Also, variables that are pointers are never followed.

+Use the new implementation for that :^)

 ### Operation

 The Struct Visualizer has these main components

 * Variable entry field
-* Expand tree
-* Collapse tree
-* Recursive mode
 * Refresh
 * Auto mode
 * Variable Tree